zeph-yr/AccessAbility/README.md

 This mod allows you to play the original map with blocks and other elements turned off _without forced score deduction or NF_.
 I want to make this game as accessible and enjoyable for as many of us as possible.
 It's your game, your ability, and your definition of skill and fun :)

-Supports Left/Right playersettings, Multiplayer, OST/DLC, Custom and Base Campaigns, Party, Practice, and ScoreSaber Submission!
+Supports Left/Righthand playersettings, Multiplayer, OST/DLC, Custom and Base Campaigns, Party, Practice, and score submission!
 For BS 1.18.3+

 <p><img src="https://github.com/zeph-yr/AccessAbility/blob/master/Screenshots/AccessAbility_5.1.0_screenshot_1.png" width="600"/></p>